JF002/cfGUI/README.md

   - Better 'focus' management

 # Changelog
+## 0.3.0
+  - New redraw() strategy (replace SetUpdatedFlag() by Invalidate(), performances improved and flickering reduced
+  - Support new version of M5Stack lib
+  - Fix crash when the center button was pushed with no widget selected

 ## 0.2.0
   - Change default font (looks better)
   - New widgets (AppScreen, StatusBar, ButtonInfoBar, UpDownButton)